Out-of-Distribution Detection in Molecular Complexes via Diffusion Models for Irregular Graphs: Introduction

-To train a diffusion model on this complex data and obtain a probability flow ODE for log-likelihood computation, we introduce a unified continuous diffusion framework that treats both 3D geometry and discrete chemical identities in a single Euclidean state.
+To train a diffusion model on this complex data that combines 3D geometry and discrete graph features, we introduce a unified continuous diffusion framework that unifies both 3D geometry and discrete features within a single Euclidean state.
 By mapping the categorical data onto a continuous, spherical embedding space and concatenating these chemical embeddings with the 3D spatial coordinates, we can subject the entire molecular state to a single diffusion process.
 A single SE(3)-equivariant graph neural network (EGNN) consumes this joint state of coordinates and noisy categorical embeddings and outputs per-node clean coordinates and probability (logits) of each chemical type.
 We then calculate a posterior mean (essentially a weighted average of the learned chemical prototypes based on the predicted probabilities) and compute the score analytically from this "clean" signal.
 This method of posterior-mean interpolation allows us to train the model using standard cross-entropy loss while maintaining the smooth, continuous dynamics required for the diffusion process.
-After training, the model defines a single, self-consistent probability flow ODE whose pathwise divergence integrated in time, together with a terminal Gaussian evaluation, yields per-complex log-likelihoods.

-Trained on a distribution of known protein-ligand interactions, our diffusion model allows to sample new interactions with realistic molecular structure, demonstrating successful distribution learning (Section \ref{sec:sampling_eval}).
-Crucially, it allows to estimate the in-distribution (ID) and out-of-distribution (OOD) likelihood for new interactions using its probability flow ODE.
-To demonstrate this ability, we constructed a custom train-test split of the PDBbind database by isolating seven protein families from the training data, thereby forming seven strict OOD test sets.
-We combined these test sets with two datasets exhibiting intermediate degrees of distribution shift and validated the OOD degrees of these datasets in an extensive bioinformatic analysis.
-For eight out of the nine datasets, the diffusion log-likelihood distributions correctly identified the dataset's OOD level relative to the training data.

-Furthermore, we hypothesized that OOD complexes induce atypical diffusion trajectories, capturing the model's struggle to process OOD structures.
-Therefore, we enriched the log-likelihood signal with 18 additional descriptors extracted along the diffusion trajectory, including path tortuosity, flow stiffness, vector-field instability and energetic cost.
-These quantities act as trajectory-level fingerprints of how ``hard'' the model has to work to explain a given complex.
-When modeled jointly with log-likelihoods, this augmented feature space yields a substantially stronger OOD detector, which consistently distinguishes ID from OOD complexes.
-Notably, this augmented approach correctly classified the dataset that had previously been misidentified based on log-likelihoods alone, showing that OOD structures induce distinct dynamics in their diffusion trajectories that facilitate OOD detection.